 - 6,000 sq. ft. of printmaking studios.

-- 4 separate studios: teaching, members’, screen printing and private (the Annex).
+- Distinct studio spaces: teaching, members’, screen printing, digital, photopolymer and private (the Annex).

 - a solvent-free, sustainable working environment.